Article updated July 2025

 You can listen to the patients’ grievances and work out solutions to resolve them and avoid similar incidents in the future.
 Most importantly, you can do all of this before the patient shares his or her experience on social media or any review site.

 Paying serious attention to the patients’ grievances early on conveys to them that you care about them and the experience you provide them.
-Also, patients are most likely to talk to their family and friends about their experience with you a day or two after their appointment, just as a part of their regular day-to-day conversations.
+Also, patients are most likely to talk to their family and friends about their experience with you a day or two after their appointment, just as part of their regular day-to-day conversations.
 You must rectify any issue the patient might have faced before they do so.
 And needless to say, you can’t fix something unless you know what’s broken.
 Patient surveys help you identify just that!

 For 37% of all patients, reading online reviews is the first step in searching for a new doctor or dentist, even before they ask or get a recommendation from anyone!